Nebukam/mkfont/docs/_sources/features/live-reload.md

 parent: Features
 title: Live Reload
 subtitle: Watch your glyph self-update as you focus on designing them.
-summary: 'Bind your imported files to glyphs for the duration of a session : with the non-destructive scaling & position approach, making adjustments in your favorite SVG editor is a breeze.'
+summary: 'Bind your imported files to glyphs, or edit them on the fly.
+Use your time where it matters.'
 splash: icons/icon_refresh.svg
-preview_img: placeholder.jpg
+preview_img: previews/live-reload.gif
 card_url: none
 nav_order: 2
 ---